Valier-Juri/Valier-juri.github.io/project.md

     </a>
   </div>
   <p>
     This project designs a conversational telepresence robot to assist homebound individuals in accessing botanical gardens remotely.
 Built with ROS, a mobile base, and a camera-equipped rod, it supports voice-driven navigation and GPT-powered plant explanations.
-Published at ACM CHI 2024.
+Published at DIS 2024.
   </p>
   <div class="project-links">
     <a href="https://dl.acm.org/doi/pdf/10.1145/3643834.3660710" target="_blank">View Paper</a>